 Join GRAMMY award winning composer Eric Whitacre for an afternoon of his music conducted by the composer himself!
 Geared toward high school students, college students, church and community choir singers, regardless of primary instrument the Eric Whitacre Mass Choir takes place on Friday, January 19 in Georgia State's Rialto Center for the Arts, and affords Mass Choir participants the opportunity to sing with Eric Whitacre as he provides personal insights into his beloved music.
 Participation in the Mass Choir includes your ticket to the evening concert.

 Rialto Center for the Arts

-Grammy-winning composer and conductor Eric Whitacre is one of the most popular musicians of his generation.
+Eric Whitacre is one of the most popular musicians of his generation.
 His concert music has been performed throughout the world by millions of amateur and professional musicians alike, while his ground-breaking Virtual Choirs have united singers from over 120 different countries.
-Join Georgia State University’s Choral and Wind Ensembles for an evening of Eric Whitacre’s music conducted by the composer himself.
+Join Georgia State University’s Symphonic Wind Ensemble, University Orchestra and University Singers for an evening of Eric Whitacre’s music conducted by the composer himself.

 To attend rehearsals, lectures, or the Mass Choir, Passes must be purchased separately.
 Concert Tickets only grant access to the evening concert on Friday, January 19.

 Does the Residency Access Pass get me into the evening concert?

 Yes!
 Residency Access Pass holders are able to observe the rehearsals, workshop and lecture, participate in the Mass Choir, and the pass includes your ticket to the evening concert.

 Are meals provided for Mass Choir participants?